 Alright, we’ve all been wondering, and now it’s time to solve this mystery once and for all.
 Does size actually matter in your knowledge sharing community?
 We’re about to find out.

 There are both benefits and obstacles inherent in a knowledge sharing community with a small number of users (25 or less).
-While less users may mean less content, one benefit is that it’s very easy to define roles within the community to avoid confusion.
+While fewer users may mean less content, one benefit is that it’s very easy to define roles within the community to avoid confusion.
 When it comes to knowledge management, clarity is key, and communication about each team member’s individual responsibility is crucial.

 The solution is to find a knowledge management system with an extensive member permissions hierarchy.